martin-at-schorsch/smartmeter_austria_energy/README.md

 [![Validate][validate-shield]][validation]
 [![Build Status][pypi-publish-shield]][pypi-publish]

-Library for connecting to Austrian Smart Meters of Salzburg Netz, TINETZ and NOE Retrieves the data from the M-BUS connector using a serial to USB converter.
+Library for connecting to Austrian Smart Meters of Salzburg Netz, TINETZ and EVN Retrieves the data from the M-BUS connector using a serial to USB converter.

 Only tested on a Kaifa MA309 and Salzburg Netz (Salzburg AG).